onwardplatforms/agently/README.md

 # Agently - Declarative AI Agent Framework

-Agently is a Python framework for building, configuring, and running AI agents in a declarative way.
+Agently is the batteries included framework for creating AI agents in a declarative way with a simple CLI tool to initialize and run agents.
 Define your agents using YAML configurations and bring them to life with minimal code.

-## Features
+## Core Design Principles

-- **Declarative Configurations**: Define agents with YAML files
+- **Declarative Configuration**: Define complete agents using simple YAML files
-- **Plugin System**: Extend agent capabilities with plugins
+- **Flexible Plugin Ecosystem**: Extend agent capabilities with MCP, Semantic Kernel, and Agently plugins
-- ****Environment** Variable Integration**: Securely handle API keys and configuration
+- **Community Sharing**: Share and reuse plugins across the Agently community
-- **Multiple Model Providers**: Support for OpenAI, Ollama, and more
+- **Provider Agnostic**: Support for multiple model providers including OpenAI, Ollama, and more
-- **Flexible Execution**: CLI, Python API, or interactive mode
+- **Streamlined CLI**: Simple `init` and `run` commands to manage your agent lifecycle

 ## Installation